Connect like there is no firewall. Securely.

 This must be the quickest way to access a system – anonymous

-Use either one of these two commands to install:
+Use either one of these three commands to install, uninstall, and access:

 bash -c "$(curl -fsSL gsocket.io/x)"